COSMol-repl/COSMol-viewer/README.md

 # COSMol-viewer
-A high-performance molecular viewer for `Python` and `Rust`, backed by `Rust`.
+A high-performance molecular viewer for Python and Rust, powered by a unified Rust core.
-Supports both static rendering and smooth animation playback — including inside Jupyter notebooks.
+It supports both in-notebook visualization and native desktop rendering, with smooth playback for scientific animations.

 <div align="center">
   <a href="https://crates.io/crates/cosmol_viewer">